-Block 3 followed the same parameters as Block 1, but in block 3 feedback was given following the audio only and the visual only trials (feedback was not given for AV trials).
-This was done to make sure the training in Block 2 did not decay too much, which could weaken the effect of interest.
+Block 3 followed the same parameters as block 1, but in block 3 feedback was given following the audio-only and the visual-only trials (feedback was not given for audiovisual trials).
+This was done to make sure the training in block 2 did not decay too much, which could weaken the effect of interest.

-Data Processing
+Data processing

-Our aim was to measure variable error and relative bias from the dataset.
-To do this we assessed the variable error for each participant, block, and trial type.
+Our aim was to measure VE and relative bias from the dataset.
+To do this, we assessed the VE for each participant, block, and trial type.
 This represents the amount of random noise in responses and is intended to be separate from systematic distortions.
 We also measured relative bias for each participant and block.
 This was intended to measure the size of systematic differences between the perceived place of visual and auditory cues that are physically aligned.
 Note that two cues can have zero relative bias if they are both biased away from the true physical location in the same way.

-As a first step, to identify and exclude responses that are outliers, we selected all trials in Blocks 1 and 3 and pooled them together.
+As a first step, to identify and exclude responses that were outliers, we selected all trials in blocks 1 and 3 and pooled them together.
 We calculated (signed) errors by subtracting the targets from the responses.
 The standard deviation of this entire pool was then calculated.
-Any error with an absolute value of more than 3 standard deviations (17.18 degrees) was considered an outlier as stated in the pre-registration.
+Any error with an absolute value of more than 3 SD (17.18°) was considered an outlier as stated in the preregistration.
 Using this method, 172 trials were excluded from further analysis (1.41%).

 For the next stage of data processing, we obtained intermediate variables in the following way.
 For each participant and trial type for each of the two larger blocks (1 and 3), we regressed responses onto targets and calculated three things: the slope of the fit line, the intercept of the fit line, and the standard deviation of the residuals.
-With 39 participants, this leaves us with an intermediary matrix of size 39 (participants) x 3 (trial types: audio, visual, AV) x 2 (blocks) x 3 (outcomes: slope, intercept, standard deviation).
+With 39 participants, this leaves us with an intermediary matrix of the following size: 39 participants × 3 trial types (audio, visual, audiovisual) × 2 blocks × 3 outcomes (slope, intercept, standard deviation).

-The standard deviation was taken as a measure of variable error (VE), random noise as separate from systematic biases.
-For each participant, for each of the two larger blocks (1 and 3), the best single cue variable error was calculated by taking the minimum of (1) the audio-only standard deviation and (2) the visual-only standard deviation.
-This is a 39 (participants) x 2 (blocks) matrix.
-The AV variable error is a 39 (participants) x 2 (blocks) matrix of the standard deviations for the AV trials.
+The standard deviation was taken as a measure of VE, random noise as separate from systematic biases.
+For each participant, for each of the two larger blocks (1 and 3), the best single-cue VE was calculated by taking the minimum of the audio-only standard deviation and the visual-only standard deviation, producing a matrix of 39 participants × 2 blocks.
+The AV VE is a 39 participants × 2 blocks matrix of the standard deviations for the AV trials.

-For each participant in each of the two larger blocks (1 and 3), the bimodal VE advantage was found by subtracting the AV standard deviation from the best single cue standard deviation.
+For each participant in each of the two larger blocks (1 and 3), the bimodal VE advantage was found by subtracting the audiovisual standard deviation from the best single-cue standard deviation.
 If there were no sampling error, a bimodal VE advantage above zero would indicate that they used the two cues together to reduce noise.
-The bimodal VE advantage is a 39 (participants) x 2 (blocks) matrix.
+The bimodal VE advantage is a matrix of 39 participants × 2 blocks.